-Variations in revenue over a five-year period are used and annualised into equal amounts for the five years. eir has used a time horizon of five years as it
+Variations in revenue over a five-year period are used and annualised into equal amounts for the five years. eir has used a time horizon of five years as it considers that eir's customer lifetime is the appropriate time period to use when calculating the life-cycle benefits.28

-24 eir explains that the area model estimates the net cost of providing services in areas where the revenues generated are lower than the costs that would be avoided if eir no longer served the customers within that area.
-The customer model estimates the net cost of providing services to uneconomic customers in economic areas.
-25 These models are used in estimating the direct net cost of the USO.
+27 These models are used in estimating the direct net cost of the USO.
 The Area Model estimates the net cost of providing services to uneconomic areas.
 The Customer Model estimates the net cost of providing services to uneconomic customers in economic areas.
 The mark-up is applied to total revenues in the Customer Model because individual customers cannot be identified.

-23 ComReg (2011), op. cit., para.
+26 ComReg (2011), op. cit., para.
 4.22.